DevMiser/Lumina_Frame/README.md

 > **"Hey Lumina"**

 When Lumina detects its wake word, it will begin listening.
-The display will show a waveform that animates in sync with Lumina's voice as it responds.
+The display will show an animated orb that pulses in sync with Lumina's voice as it responds.
 You can also say **"Hey Lumina"** at any time to interrupt Lumina mid-response and ask a new question.

 ### Talking to Lumina